 Post-acute care (PAC) settings play a pivotal role in the patient care continuum.
 They provide a level of care to patients that most hospitals just don’t have the capacity to meet.
 And they’re often overlooked and neglected in terms of innovation and quality improvement.
 As a result, 1Unit has extended our expertise in hospital-based patient-centered care to PAC settings.
-To meet the growing demand from PAC facilities which are facing the significant challenge of an aging population, we’ve developed a 1Unit PAC progam which modifies SIBR to meet the needs of patients in this part of the care continuum.
+To meet the growing demand from PAC facilities, which are facing the significant challenge of an aging population, we’ve developed a 1Unit PAC program which modifies SIBR to meet the needs of patients in this part of the care continuum.

 Because we’ve taken the time to modify SIBR for PAC facilities, we’ve been able to implement successfully in multiple facilities with the follow results: